ttlock/iOS_TTLock_Demo_Deprecated/README.md

 pod install

-Manually
+### Manually
 <br>1.Drag the TTLock.framework into your project.
 <br>2.Find Target -> 'General' -> 'Embedded Binaries', add the framework above.
 <br>3.Find Target->Build Settings ->Enable Bitcode ,then set 'NO'.
-<br>4.Find Target->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth framework to your project .
+<br>4.Find Target->Build Phases -> Link Binary With Libraries ,then add the CoreBluetooth.framework to your project .
+<br>5.Please refer to the last item of this document,if you need to upload to App Store.

-### If you need to upgrade devices into your application
+### If you need to upgrade devices into your application,you should in addition to add TTLockDFU.framework and DFUDependence.framework

+By Cocoapods
 First, add the following line to your Podfile:
 <br>use_frameworks!
 <br>target 'YourAppTargetName' do